Juneteenth: Prayer breakfast and commemorative celebrations

 In 1979, Democratic State Representative Al Edwards of Houston successfully sponsored legislation to make Juneteenth a paid Texas state holiday.
 The same year, he hosted the inaugural Al Edwards prayer breakfast and commemorative celebration on the grounds of the 1859 home, Ashton Villa.
-As one of the few existing buildings from the Civil War era and popular in local myth and legend as the location of Major General Granger’s order, Edwards's annual celebration includes a local historian dressed as the Union general reading General Order No. 3 from the second story balcony of the home.
+As one of the few existing buildings from the Civil War era and popular in local myth and legend as the location of Major General Granger's order, Edwards's annual celebration includes a local historian dressed as the Union general reading General Order No. 3 from the second-story balcony of the home.
 The Emancipation Proclamation is also read and speeches are made.
-Representative Al Edwards died of natural causes April 29, 2020, at the age of 83, but the annual prayer breakfast and commemorative celebration continued at Ashton Villa, with the late legislator's son Jason Edwards speaking in his father’s place.
+Representative Al Edwards died of natural causes April 29, 2020, at the age of 83, but the annual prayer breakfast and commemorative celebration continued at Ashton Villa, with the late legislator's son Jason Edwards speaking in his father's place.

 Official statewide recognitions

-In the late 1970s, when the Texas Legislature declared Juneteenth a "holiday of significance ... particularly to the blacks of Texas," it became the first state to establish Juneteenth as a state holiday.
+In the late 1970s, when the Texas Legislature declared Juneteenth a "holiday of significance ... particularly to the blacks of Texas", it became the first state to establish Juneteenth as a state holiday.
 The bill passed through the Texas Legislature in 1979 and was officially made a state holiday on January 1, 1980.
+During the 1980s and 1990s, the holiday became more widely celebrated among African-American communities across the country and received increasing mainstream attention.
 Before 2000, three more U.S. states officially observed the day, and over the next two decades it was recognized as an official observance in all states, except South Dakota, until becoming a federal holiday.

-Juneteenth in pop culture and mass media
+Juneteenth in pop culture and the mass media

-Since the 1980s and 1990s, the holiday has been more widely celebrated among African-American communities and has seen increasing mainstream attention in the US.
-In 1991, there was an exhibition by the Anacostia Community Museum (part of the Smithsonian Institution) called "Juneteenth '91, Freedom Revisited."
+Ralph Ellison's 1965 short story "Juneteenth" in the Quarterly Review of Literature, an excerpt from his novel in progress of the same name, brought the holiday to more widespread attention.
+In 1991, there was an exhibition by the Anacostia Community Museum (part of the Smithsonian Institution) called "Juneteenth '91, Freedom Revisited".
 In 1994, a group of community leaders gathered at Christian Unity Baptist Church in New Orleans to work for greater national celebration of Juneteenth.
-Expatriates have celebrated it in cities abroad, such as Paris.
-Some US military bases in other countries sponsor celebrations, in addition to those of private groups.
-In 1999, Ralph Ellison's novel Juneteenth was published, increasing recognition of the holiday.
-By 2006, at least 200 cities celebrated the day.
+International awareness arose as expatriates and U.S. military bases overseas celebrated Juneteenth in cities abroad, such as Paris.
+In 1999, Ralph Ellison's novel Juneteenth was posthumously published, increasing recognition of the holiday.
+By 2006, at least 200 cities across the United States celebrated the day.